Scotland and Faroes: Isles and Wonders

 Journey to St. Kilda UNESCO World Heritage Site

-The St. Kilda archipelago was inhabited until 1930, and is now a UNESCO World Heritage Site, protecting fascinating ruins as well as natural heritage features.
+The St. Kilda archipelago was inhabited until 1930, and is now a UNESCO World Heritage Site.
+Seabirds thrive on the island of Hirta, which is also home to feral sheep.

 Day 10: Isle of Skye